AndrewSpieler/LiveDesign/README.md

 This is the prototype for PG.
+No al ingles como idioma universal :)